Sarath-Gopal/one-click-hugo-cms/site/content/_index.md

     text: "Wedding Processions (Kalyana Melam) : Enhance your wedding with the majestic beats of Kalyana Melam.
 Ideal for groom/baraat entries, bride welcomes, and stage performances, we add grandeur to your big day."
-  - text: "Temple Festivals & Spiritual Events : Rooted in Kerala's temple traditions, our team is experienced in performing for poojas, processions, and festival utsavams with spiritual intensity and precision."
-    image: img/img_8696.jpg
-  - text: "Stage Shows & Cultural Events : From college fests and TV appearances to public events and private functions, we offer dynamic performances that energise any audience."
-    image: img/img_8696.jpg
-  - text: "Instrumental Fusions : We create magical memories by unique collaborations like Chenda–Violin Fusion, Chenda–DJ Fusion etc."
-    image: img/img_8696.jpg
-  - text: "Customised Melam Performances : We tailor our ensemble and style to your event’s scale and purpose—be it intimate gatherings or large-scale events."
-    image: img/img_8696.jpg
 values:
   heading: Our values
   text: Coffee is an amazing part of human culture but it has a dark side too –